whaakman/azure-docs.nl-nl/articles/cdn/cdn-rules-engine-reference-features.md

 ---
 ### <a name="complete-cache-fill"></a>Voltooien van de opvulling van de Cache
-**Doel:** bepaalt wat er gebeurt wanneer een aanvraag in een gedeeltelijke Cachemisser op een edge-server resulteert.
+**Doel:** bepaalt wat er gebeurt wanneer een aanvraag in een gedeeltelijke Cachemisser op een pop-server resulteert.

-Een gedeeltelijke Cachemisser beschrijft de status van de cache voor een asset die niet volledig is gedownload naar een edge-server.
-Als een asset is slechts gedeeltelijk in cache op een edge-server, wordt klikt u vervolgens de volgende aanvraag voor de activa doorgestuurd opnieuw met de oorspronkelijke server.
+Een gedeeltelijke Cachemisser beschrijft de status van de cache voor een asset die niet volledig is gedownload naar een pop-server.
+Als een asset is slechts gedeeltelijk in cache op een pop-server, klikt u vervolgens de volgende aanvraag voor de activa doorgestuurd opnieuw met de oorspronkelijke server.
 <!---
 This feature is not available for the ADN platform.
 The typical traffic on this platform consists of relatively small assets.
 The size of the assets served through these platforms helps mitigate the effects of partial cache misses, since the next request will typically result in the asset being cached on that POP.